MinecraftPublisher/saet/README.md

-# What is Säët?
+# Säët
-Säët is a language created that hasa standard styling to the point that you read what is written and write what is spoken.
+Is a language created that hasa standard styling to the point that you read what is written and write what is spoken.
 Everything sounds the way that it should.

 ## Index
 - Guide